nononovak/otwadvent2019-ctfwriteup/day0_challenge_zero.md

 > Hint: $ break *0x7c00

-I took a little bit of time looking at the image to see if anything was embedded, but didn't come up with anything.
+I took a little bit of time looking at the image to see if anything was embedded but didn't come up with anything.
 Reading the text again, it seems to suggest using Firefox with "Fox", so I browsed to the same page with Firefox instead of Chrome and found the same image with different text.

 **Firefox:**